setkyar/laravel-docs/validation.md

 #### Basic Usage Of MIME Rule

 	'photo' => 'mimes:jpeg,bmp,png'

-Even though you only need to specify the extensions, this rule actually validates against the MIME type of the file by reading the file's contents and guessing its MIME type.

-A full listing of MIME types and their corresponding extensions may be found at the following location: [http://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types](http://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types)

 <a name="rule-min"></a>
 #### min:_value_

 The field under validation must have a minimum _value_.
-Strings, numerics, and files are evaluated in the same fashion as the [`size`](#rule-size) rule.
+Strings, numerics, and files are evaluated in the same fashion as the `size` rule.

-<a name="rule-nullable"></a>
-#### nullable

-The field under validation may be `null`.
-This is particularly useful when validating primitive such as strings and integers that can contain `null` values.

 <a name="rule-not-in"></a>
 #### not_in:_foo_,_bar_,...